cdclaxton/learning/Python/Networks/min-overlap-layout/readme.md

 * Randomly switch two nodes in the sequence and accept the new sequence if the number of overlapping edges reduces.

-* Using simulated annealing to randomly accept worse solutions.
+* Using simulated annealing to always accept better solutions, but to randomly accept worse solutions depending on the temperature.

 An example is shown below.